Larssies/LarssiesAPI/README.md

 ## Description:

-This API provides random pictures for your applications or projects.
-It's easy to integrate and adds a touch of creativity to your content.
+This is a general purpose API that has many features and many coming! :)

 ### Example Usage